Posted on 1 Comment

 Posted on 30 Comments

-Phishing is one of the unique method of hacking that involves social engineering.
+Hello, aspiring ethical hackers.
+In our previous article, you learnt what is social engineering.
+In this article, you will learn in detail about Phishing.
+Phishing is one of the most popular social engineering techniques.
 What exactly is phishing?
 Phishing is an act of presenting a fake page resembling the original webpage you intend to visit with the sole intention of stealing your credentials.
 This post demonstrates phishing tutorial for beginners.
 Although we make a phishing page of Facebook in this tutorial, it can be used to make a phishing page of any website.
 So now let’s phish.

 Open your browser, go to the Facebook website, Right click on the webpage and click on “view page source”.